binaryage/blog/_posts/2010-06-30-totalfinder-localization.md

 #### Translate TotalFinder and get a free license

 I'm pretty sure that you understand that translation must be an ongoing process.
-TotalFinder will be getting new features over the time and of course I want to be free to tweak and possibly change anything.
+TotalFinder will be getting new features over time and of course I want to be free to tweak and possibly change anything.
 I don't want to spend my time swapping text files in emails and micro-managing translators.
-I want rather focus on TotalFinder improvements and features.
-That's why I'm looking for a good solution of this localization problem.
+Instead I want to focus on TotalFinder improvements and features.
+That's why I'm looking for a good solution to this localization problem.

 You know that already, the [guys behind the GitHub](http://github.com/github) are my rock stars.
 Quite frankly, if I were a young lady I would want to have babies with all of them.